 Starting with Tiago, the new Impact design language conjured by Pratap Bose saw the dawn.
 It was well received, and Tata Motor’s Ashish Sahni and Vivek Srivatsa did say Tiago is doing pretty well for the company today.
 And that is an approval to the confidence in design that Tatas have put on Pratap.

 It is particularly challenging to bring this car out, in a short span of time of 2 years.
 Yes, that is all the time it took for Tata Hexa to be ready for production.
-Everything moved faster, people worked their bases off to get this product out on time.
+Everything moved faster, and people worked their bases off to get this product out on time.
 I was honored to get the director of the project, Bharat from Tata Motors, be my passenger when I drove Hexa for the first time.

 Aria, Hexa is here.